Insta360Develop/CameraSDK-Android/README.md

 boolean isSuccessful = StitchUtils.generateHDR(WorkWrapper workWrapper, String outputPath);
 ```

-After the generate is successful, the outputPath can be played as a proxy.
+After the generateHDR call is successful, the outputPath can be played as a proxy.

 ```
 ImageParamsBuilder builder = new ImageParamsBuilder()